 Power failures are still common across India and more than 4000 villages still remain without access to electricity.
-May 2018 was supposed to be the year when India would finally achieve 100 percent electrification in its villages but sadly that didn’t happen.
-Cities are in a better shape but the overall figures still disappoints.
+May 2018 was supposed to be the year when India would finally achieve 100 % electrification in its villages but sadly that didn’t happen.
+Cities are in better shape but the overall figures still disappoint.
 The country clearly needs to look at other sources of power to spread light to rural areas.

 The Sun is The Answer

 Solar energy can be the answer to India’s energy problems.
 Installation of residential solar panels on the rooftops could offer a practical and fast solution to energy problems in rural India where more than 60 per cent of the Indian population is to be found.
 There are solar panels for a home which can have mini-grid or off-grid installation and these can help to bring electricity to areas which are still un-electrified.

 Rooftop solar installations in India have seen a slow but steady growth from 72 MW per year to 227 MW per year since 2013.
 Policies and schemes offering custom duty concession, tax holidays and excise duty exemption have led to this rise but more needs to be in place to encourage local solar panel manufacturers in India.
 Right now, India is heavily dependent on China for the import of photo-voltaic cells which are used in the solar panels and India will need to import $42 billion of solar equipment by 2030, which will be equal to 100 GW of installed capacity.

 However despite the scenario, states such as Tamil Nadu, Gujarat and Maharashtra are making progress in utilizing solar panel installations.